jlvaillant/intellicenter/README.md

         - set to ON to enable that heater, set to OFF otherwise
         - status is 'OFF', 'IDLE' (if heater is enabled but NOT running) or 'HEATING' is the heater is currently running
-- creates a switch for all circuits marked as "Featured" on the IntelliCenter (for example "Cleaner" or "Spa Blower)
+- creates a swicth for all circuits marked as "Featured" on the IntelliCenter (for example "Cleaner" or "Spa Blower)
 - for each light (and light show) it creates a Light entity Note that color effects are only implemented for IntelliBrite lights